kevinoconnor7/kevinoconnor7.github.io/about.md

 Feel free to e-mail me via `kevin@` the root domain you're visiting this site at.
 If you feel the need to encrypt your e-mail,
 <a href="http://pgp.mit.edu/pks/lookup?op=get&search=0xC50D4B6C7E40A409">this</a>
  is what you need from me.
+You can also find me on <a href="https://keybase.io/kevin">Keybase</a>.